-Mindy, a girl in high school trying to figure out her orientation, realizes the girl she has a crush on has turned into a vampire.
+Mindy, a girl in high school, trying to figure out her orientation, realizes the girl she has a crush on has turned into a vampire.
 Mindy has to help her crush stay alive by getting her blဝဝd to drink.
 And then vows to eliminate the vampire who turned her.

 This book gets a lot of kudos for its fresh and humorous dialogue between the two characters.
-On top of that, it’s really clued-up with how high school looks today.
+On top of that, it’s really clued up with how high school looks today.

-Saying that, readers over the age of 30 might be feeling a little old after reading this lesbian vampire book.
+But readers over the age of 30 might be feeling a little old after reading this lesbian vampire book.

 - Darkness Embraced by Winter Pennington (2011)

-In this lesbian vampire novel, our vampire protagonist, Epiphany, spends her first 50 years with Renata, vampire queen.
+In this lesbian vampire novel, our vampire protagonist, Epiphany, spends her first 50 years with Renata, the vampire queen.
 When the queen suddenly casts Epiphany out, she is heartbroken.

-After 150 years of being an outcast, Epiphany challenges elders of her vampire clan to become an elder herself.
+After 150 years of being an outcast, Epiphany challenges the elders of her vampire clan to become an elder herself.
 This decision throws Epiphany into a whirlwind of vampire politics, jealousy, and secrets.